Ray Emery: Chicago Blackhawks (2011–2013)

 On October 3, 2011, Emery signed a one-year contract for the 2011–12 season with the Chicago Blackhawks after a successful try-out.
-By the end of the season, Emery compiled a 15–9–4 record and a 2.81 GAA in 34 regular-season appearances, posting a 10–0–3 record and a 2.15 GAA in 16 appearances at Chicago's United Center.
-Emery was again nominated, this time by the Blackhawks, for the Bill Masterton Memorial Trophy, honouring dedication and perseverance.
+By the end of the season, Emery compiled a 15–9–4 record and a 2.81 GAA in 34 appearances, posting a 10–0–3 record and a 2.15 GAA in 16 appearances at Chicago's United Center.
+Emery was again nominated, this time by the Blackhawks, for the Bill Masterton Memorial Trophy, honouring dedication and perseverance although he didn't make the final three by the NHL.
 In April 2012, the Blackhawks signed Emery to a one-year extension worth $1.15 million to keep him with the team into the 2012–13 season.

 Emery made NHL history in March 2013 by becoming the first goaltender to start a season with ten straight wins, going 10–0–0.
 He improved his NHL record to eleven straight wins against the Colorado Avalanche on March 18.
 Emery went to 12–0–0 in a shutout win against the Calgary Flames, in his 200th NHL start.
 On April 10, he made franchise history by recording his third shutout in five games, helping him to third in the NHL with a 1.90 GAA and seventh in save percentage at .924 with a 15–1–0 record.
 Emery proved his previous injuries were no longer a concern, posting career highs.